meganz/mpenc_doc/source/future-work.rst

   One simple scheme is to deterministically split the key into n keys, one for each sender.
 Then, each key can be used within a hash-chain ratchet for the corresponding sender.
-Once all recipients have decrypted a packet and deleted the key, the secrecy of messages encrypted with that key and previous ones is ensured, even if an attack compromises members' memory later.
+Once all readers have decrypted a packet and deleted the key, the secrecy of messages encrypted with that key and previous ones is ensured, even if an attack compromises members' memory later.
 However, since this scheme does not distribute entropy between members, there is no chance